Location

 Conservation Purposes

-Protects mixed forest, wildlife habitat, recreational access, and a spring fed stream within a conservation corridor linking several preserved open space areas.
+Protects mixed forest, wildlife habitat, recreational access, and a spring-fed stream within a conservation and recreation corridor linking several preserved open space areas.

 Description & History